Emerald Advisors LLC Reduces Stock Position in Broadcom Inc. (NASDAQ:AVGO)

 Emerald Advisors LLC cut its holdings in shares of Broadcom Inc. (NASDAQ:AVGO – Free Report) by 17.4% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 919 shares of the semiconductor manufacturer’s stock after selling 194 shares during the quarter.
 Emerald Advisors LLC’s holdings in Broadcom were worth $763,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors also recently bought and sold shares of AVGO.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the business.
 Bank Julius Baer & Co.
-Ltd Zurich increased its holdings in Broadcom by 96,355.6% during the 2nd quarter.
+Ltd Zurich increased its holdings in shares of Broadcom by 96,355.6% in the 2nd quarter.
 Bank Julius Baer & Co.
-Ltd Zurich now owns 236,738,760 shares of the semiconductor manufacturer’s stock worth $205,354,303,000 after purchasing an additional 236,493,322 shares during the last quarter.
+Ltd Zurich now owns 236,738,760 shares of the semiconductor manufacturer’s stock valued at $205,354,303,000 after acquiring an additional 236,493,322 shares during the last quarter.
 Envestnet Asset Management Inc. increased its holdings in shares of Broadcom by 756.5% in the 1st quarter.
 Envestnet Asset Management Inc. now owns 5,207,035 shares of the semiconductor manufacturer’s stock valued at $404,363,000 after acquiring an additional 4,599,078 shares during the last quarter.
 Norges Bank bought a new stake in shares of Broadcom in the 4th quarter valued at approximately $2,222,676,000.
 Moneta Group Investment Advisors LLC increased its holdings in shares of Broadcom by 122,794.1% in the 4th quarter.
 Moneta Group Investment Advisors LLC now owns 3,667,161 shares of the semiconductor manufacturer’s stock valued at $2,050,420,000 after acquiring an additional 3,664,177 shares during the last quarter.
-Finally, Providence Capital Advisors LLC increased its holdings in shares of Broadcom by 49,919.1% in the 1st quarter.
-Providence Capital Advisors LLC now owns 2,437,432 shares of the semiconductor manufacturer’s stock valued at $3,799,000 after acquiring an additional 2,432,559 shares during the last quarter.
+Finally, Providence Capital Advisors LLC boosted its position in Broadcom by 49,919.1% during the 1st quarter.
+Providence Capital Advisors LLC now owns 2,437,432 shares of the semiconductor manufacturer’s stock valued at $3,799,000 after purchasing an additional 2,432,559 shares during the period.
 78.81% of the stock is currently owned by hedge funds and other institutional investors.

 Wall Street Analysts Forecast Growth

 A number of research analysts recently issued reports on AVGO shares.
-Summit Insights upgraded Broadcom from a “hold” rating to a “buy” rating in a research report on Friday, December 8th.
-KeyCorp boosted their price objective on Broadcom from $1,000.00 to $1,200.00 and gave the company an “overweight” rating in a research report on Friday, November 24th.
-Evercore ISI boosted their price objective on Broadcom from $1,000.00 to $1,050.00 in a research report on Thursday, October 5th.
-Mizuho boosted their price target on Broadcom from $840.00 to $960.00 in a research report on Friday, September 1st.
-Finally, Wells Fargo & Company boosted their price target on Broadcom from $800.00 to $900.00 and gave the stock an “equal weight” rating in a research report on Friday, September 1st.
+Susquehanna boosted their price objective on Broadcom from $1,010.00 to $1,100.00 and gave the company a “positive” rating in a research report on Tuesday, November 28th.
+Mizuho boosted their price objective on Broadcom from $840.00 to $960.00 in a research report on Friday, September 1st.
+Evercore ISI boosted their price target on Broadcom from $1,000.00 to $1,050.00 in a research report on Thursday, October 5th.
+KeyCorp boosted their price target on Broadcom from $1,000.00 to $1,200.00 and gave the stock an “overweight” rating in a research report on Friday, November 24th.
+Finally, Summit Insights upgraded Broadcom from a “hold” rating to a “buy” rating in a research report on Friday, December 8th.
 Four analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $944.67.

 Insider Activity at Broadcom